James Vick

-James Vick (born February 23, 1987) is a retired American mixed martial artist and boxer who formerly competed in the welterweight and lightweight divisions of the Ultimate Fighting Championship (UFC).
-Vick was a cast member of The Ultimate Fighter: Live.
+James William Vick (born February 23, 1987) is an American former mixed martial artist who competed in the welterweight and lightweight divisions of the Ultimate Fighting Championship (UFC).

 Background

 Vick was born to a modest Texan family on February 23, 1987.
 He grew up in Olney, Texas with his five siblings.
 Vick took up boxing following his senior year at Olney High School in 2005.
 Mixed martial arts piqued his interest initially when he saw The Ultimate Fighter 1 around the time he graduated from high school.
 Nevertheless, he wound up playing basketball in junior college only to be kicked out of the team due to physical altercations and eventually dropping out of college too.

 After the failed attempt at college, Vick started training boxing under Jarred Kemp.
 Eventually, he became two-time Golden Gloves champion in the open division, winning the first title in 2007.
-Having already been training mixed martial arts during his amateur boxing tenure, Vick decided to drop off boxing in order to pursue MMA career.
+Having already been training mixed martial arts during his amateur boxing tenure, Vick decided to drop off boxing in order to pursue an MMA career.

 Mixed martial arts career

+After a 4-1 Amateur Record.
 Vick began his professional career fighting in regional shows in his home state of Texas.
 His first four fights all came in 2011, where he went undefeated with four straight wins.